ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 as an incorrectly-formatted message.
 The value of the RCODE parameter in the response message MUST be set to 1 (FORMERR).

-Firewalls that process DNS messages in order to eliminate unwanted traffic SHOULD treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic and return a FORMERR response as described above.
+Middleboxes (e.g. firewalls) that process DNS messages in order to eliminate unwanted traffic SHOULD treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic and return a FORMERR response as described above.
 Such firewalls MUST NOT treat messages with OPCODE = 0 and QDCOUNT = 0 as malformed.
-See Section 4 of {{?RFC8906}} for further guidance.
+See Section 4 of {{?RFC8906}}
+for further guidance.

 # Security Considerations